 - 1. From the Manage Jobs page, highlight the job and click View Job Details in the toolbar. - 2.
 In the Tasks area on the right on the View Job Details page, click Edit job properties.
 (You will not be able to edit a job if you have removed the source of that job from your Double-Take Console session or if you only have Double-Take monitor security access.) - 3.
-You have the same options available for your files and folders job as when you created the job.
-See Creating a files and folders job on page 176 for details on each job option.
+You will see the same options available for your files and folders job as when you created the job, but you will not be able to edit all of them.
+If desired, edit those options that are configurable for an existing job.
+See Creating a files and folders job on page 175 for details on each job option.